lhcb/starterkit-lessons/_episodes/02b-setupcomplete.md

 - "Usage of raw git commands."
 ---

-# Preparing for building
+> ## Prerequisites for building LHCb software
+>
+> You should have a valid LHCb environment, using one of the ways previously mentioned.
+> You may need to run `source /cvmfs/lhcb.cern.ch/group_login.sh` to set up your environment variables.
+{: .prereq}

-Before building, there are a few recommended and required things to prepare in your environment, besides those discussed in the preivious lesson.
-You should have a valid LHCb environment (`source /cvmfs/lhcb.cern.ch/group_login.sh`) at this point
+Before building, there are a few recommended customisations to prepare in your environment, besides those discussed in the previous lesson.

-## Ninja (optional)
+### Ninja (optional)

 If you have ninja in your path, it will be used to (marginally) speed up the make process, and it is automatic; you still use `make ...` commands.
 To add it:
 ```